These Things Must Be Done Delicately: Capturing Customer Value Through Digital Transformation

 For example, let's look at car buyers, who may have as many as 900 digital micro-moments and only two showroom visits before making a purchase (Gevelber, Lisa.
 2017).
 And while we can assume car buying and other larger purchases trigger a greater degree of buyer research, the ability for all consumers to quickly gather information and feedback from influencers throughout their customer journey is unprecedented, with micro-moments occurring before the buyer is even actively researching a purchase.

 I prefer to use a suite of tools to establish a multi-dimensional digital baseline, including Google Analytics and SEMRUSH, a site that offers competitive analysis and real-time Search Engine Optimization suggestions.
 Additionally, paid search advertising platforms, including Google Ad Words, META, and LinkedIn, offer free analytics that provides snapshots of your ideal customers and how they may interact with your brand digitally.

 Enough About Me...
 What Do You Think of Me?

-Nearly everyone is expressing themselves in this social media culture, and that's good news for marketers who should be listening by tracking keywords, brand and competitor mentions, and conversations in newsfeeds and social media platforms.
-This highly personalized intelligence allows marketers to create highly targeted customer experiences that reflect your brand's listening culture.
-Studies show that being heard is a crucial motivator for positive consumer experiences, as echoed in Conduet's 2022 State of the Consumer Experience Report: A Brand Perspective.
+Nearly everyone is expressing themselves in today's social media obsessed culture, and that's good news for marketers who should be listening.
+Track keywords, brand and competitor mentions, and conversations in newsfeeds and social media platforms.
+This personalized intelligence allows marketers to create targeted customer experiences that reflect a listening culture that consumers yearn for.
+In fact, studies show that being heard is a crucial motivator for positive consumer experiences, as echoed in Conduet's 2022 State of the Consumer Experience Report: A Brand Perspective.
 Here's a snippet from their research findings: